INDIUM

 Excerpt from ERG Guide 170 [Metals (Powders, Dusts, Shavings, Borings, Turnings, or Cuttings, etc.)]:

 DO NOT USE WATER, FOAM OR CO2.
 Dousing metallic fires with water will generate hydrogen gas, an extremely dangerous explosion hazard, particularly if fire is in a confined environment (i.e., building, cargo hold, etc.).
-Use DRY sand, graphite powder, dry sodium chloride-based extinguishers, G-1® or Met-L-X® powder.
+Use DRY sand, graphite powder, dry sodium chloride-based extinguishers, or class D extinguishers.
 Confining and smothering metal fires is preferable rather than applying water.
-Move containers from fire area if you can do it without risk.
+If it can be done safely, move undamaged containers away from the area around the fire.

 DO NOT USE WATER, FOAM OR CO2.
 Dousing metallic fires with water will generate hydrogen gas, an extremely dangerous explosion hazard, particularly if fire is in a confined environment (i.e., building, cargo hold, etc.).
-Use DRY sand, graphite powder, dry sodium chloride-based extinguishers, G-1® or Met-L-X® powder.
+Use DRY sand, graphite powder, dry sodium chloride-based extinguishers, or class D extinguishers.
 Confining and smothering metal fires is preferable rather than applying water.
-Move containers from fire area if you can do it without risk.
+If it can be done safely, move undamaged containers away from the area around the fire.

 Non-Fire Response